qua3k/qua3k.github.io/content/pegasus.md

 +++
-title = "Some Thoughts About the NSO Group's Pegasus" date = 2021-07-24 summary = "My thoughts about the Pegasus spyware."
+title = "Some Thoughts About the NSO Group's Pegasus" date = 2021-07-24 summary = "Recently, a story has been making the rounds about the ‘new’ Pegasus spyware that has lead to mass panic in technical circles that has users worried.
+There are some questions that users might ask that haven’t been accurately answered and the events have been used by various companies to market their product."
 +++

 Recently, a story has been making the rounds about the 'new' Pegasus spyware